cioccarellia/ksprefs/docs/index.md

 ## Design
 The library is built with different stages in mind, each taking input from the previous one:

-1. The KsPrefs API allows developers to interface with the SharedPreferences APIs primitives: `getString`, `setInt`
+1. The KsPrefs API allows developers to interface with the main primitives: `pull` and `push`, to read and write values to the storage, respectively;
+2.

 ``` mermaid
 graph LR